-Cincinnati Premises Liability Lawyer: Lead Paint Poisoning
+Cincinnati Premises Liability Lawyer and Toxic Exposure Attorney reviewing cases of Lead Paint Poisoning

 Lead is a toxic metal.
 Lead based paint is one of the leading causes of lead poisoning in the United States.
 According to the data from the U.S. Centers for Disease Control and Prevention (CDC), there are about 250,000 children under the age of 5, suffering from lead paint poisoning in the USA, including the city of Cincinnati, where many houses are still contaminated with poisonous lead paint.

 Children are at significantly higher danger of lead paint poisoning because it can damage nerve and brain development which impairs long term health.
 The younger the child, the more dangerous and harmful lead is for healthy growth and development.

 Joseph Lyon is a Cincinnati Catastrophic Injury lawyer and Ohio toxic exposure attorney actively involved in toxic tort litigation nationwide.
 For a no-cost and confidential consultation on the legal aspects of a lead poisoning lawsuit, call (800) 513-2403.

 It remains imperative in American households, particularly in older homes and buildings, to eliminate persistent sources of lead, such as lead-based paint and lead-contaminated dust that may lead to serious health issues in children and adults.